abap2UI5/docs/docs/custom_controls.md

 Check out this guideline to learn how to create your own custom control:<br>
 **https://github.com/abap2UI5/abap2UI5-template_cc_development**
 <br><br>
 _Your Custom Control is not listed here?
-Feel to send a PR!_
+Feel free to send a PR!
+Special thanks to [choper725](https://github.com/choper725) contributing most of the CCs_

 ### 1. Driver JS
  * Product tours, highlights, contextual help and more